Protect An Inverter From Inrush Current

 1st appliance 300W + 2nd appliance 300W + 3rd appliance 900W = 1500W

-Use a thermistor (See Figure 1(b).) to address the overload scenario of the sample problem:
+Use an Inrush Current Limiting Thermistor (See Figure 1(b).) to address the overload scenario of the sample problem:

 - As per Step 3 above, the inverter wattage needed including the overload condition > 1500W